jckuri/AzureNeighborlyApp/README.md

 ![screenshots/send_grid_api_keys.png](screenshots/send_grid_api_keys.png)

+The API Keys from the Send Grid website.

 ![screenshots/http_request_send_grid.png](screenshots//http_request_send_grid.png)

+The Logic App which is triggered by an HTTP Request and sends an e-mail.

 ![screenshots/email_received.png](screenshots/email_received.png)

+The e-mail received.

 ### The student should be able to create a custom event grid topic and publish the topic.